Close Menu

 Defect detection is a critical application of machine vision systems in predictive maintenance.
 The system can spot anomalies or defects in machinery parts that may lead to malfunctions if left unchecked.
 Machine vision systems are capable of identifying defects that are too small or subtle for the human eye, such as tiny cracks, corrosion, or material degradation.

-Surface defect detection plays an essential role in monitoring the condition of machinery, especially in industries where surface quality is critical, such as metal processing, electronics, and automotive manufacturing.
+Surface defect detection plays an essential role in monitoring the condition of machinery, especially in industries where surface quality is critical, such as metal casting service, electronics, and automotive manufacturing.
 Surface defects such as scratches, cracks, or corrosion can indicate wear and tear that will eventually lead to machine failure.

 While object counting is traditionally associated with tracking production output, it also has predictive maintenance applications.
 For example, in machines with repetitive movements, such as presses or stamping machines, object counting can track how many times a specific action has been performed.
 This data helps predict when maintenance will be needed, based on the machine’s usage history.